-The macro names on the previous page cannot be used directly as parameters for an ioctl system call from Pascal or FORTRAN.
+The above macro names cannot be used directly as parameters for an ioctl system call from Pascal or FORTRAN.
 However, if you assign the decimal value of the code to a declared integer variable and then use it as a parameter to an ioctl command, you can use the macro within a Pascal or FORTRAN program.
 The following table provides you with a listing of these macros in their decimal form.